Kalkulus1/mumuni_mohammed-SDK/README.md

 ```sh
 black .
 ```
 Create a pull request with your changes.
+If the pipeline checks pass, we will merge your code.

 ### License
 This project is licensed under the MIT License.